 The Yaris takes its styling influence from the current Corolla family hatch, the panel work adopting various creases to give it some extra flair.
 Pronounced blister feature over the wheel arches, plus there's complex surfacing over the rear doors - and the car is both lower and wider than its predecessor.
 Unusually and against the current trend, this MK4 design is actually slightly smaller than the one it replaces, measuring in at 3,940mm - most supermini rivals are over 4 metres long.
 As usual, of more importance is the stuff you can't see - namely the new generation 'GA-B' platform this car sits upon.
 Inside, you'll notice features more commonly seen in larger cars, including a large 10-inch centre-dash infotainment touchscreen.
 'Apple CarPlay'/'Android Auto' smartphone-mirroring is standard.
 There's also a further TFT information display between the two instrument binnacle gauges.
 The driver's seat positions you a little lower than before (36mm lower to be exact) and there are plenty of soft-touch materials around the cabin.
 The dashboard has been made slimmer and is set lower, with a wider and higher centre console.
 The driver's instrument binnacle has twin digital meters flanking the TFT multi-information display, and is presented with a shallow hood.
 Last, but not least, the steering wheel size has been reduced.
 The rear part of the cabin isn't especially spacious, but the boot area is of a versatile size and is enhanced by a variable-height boot floor.

-Expect pricing to be much as before, which means you'll be looking at prices up towards £20,000.
+Expect pricing to be much as before, which means you'll be looking at prices starting from around £21,000.
+There's a choice of 'Icon', 'Design', 'GR Sport' and 'Excel' trim levels.
 Most models will get features like dual-zone air conditioning, rear privacy glass, push-button start, automatic headlights and wipers, cruise control and auto-folding mirrors.
 Plus leather steering wheel trim, air conditioning and a smartphone-mirroring-compatible multimedia system.
 Safety was a design priority: Toyota says that this fourth generation Yaris was designed to be the world's safest compact car, featuring significant advances in both active and passive safety systems.
 Standard advanced driver assistance systems include full speed-range intelligent adaptive cruise control and lane trace assist.
-In addition to these systems, the new Yaris has been developed to provide the best possible occupant protection, in line with stricter testing standards that will be applied in 2020.
-For example, to provide protection in the event of a side impact, the Yaris is the first car in its segment to be fitted with a centre airbag.
+In addition to these systems, the new Yaris has been developed to provide the best possible occupant protection, in line with the stricter testing standards now applied.
+For example, to provide protection in the event of a side impact, the Yaris was the first car in its segment to be fitted with a centre airbag.

 The Yaris' residual values have always held up better than a Fiesta and a lot better than a Corsa and will stack up even more competitively now that the efficiency of this latest model has been improved.
-It'll help that the new hybrid engine is 20% lighter this time round, contributing to an overall weight saving of around 20kgs.
+It'll help that the car's redesigned hybrid engine is 20% lighter this time round, contributing to an overall weight saving of around 20kgs.
 And that a lithium-ion battery pack replaces the old model nickel hydride cells, meaning that more zero-emission all-electric progress should be possible.
-Toyota is talking of a CO2 figure as low as 86g/km.
-And a WLTP combined cycle fuel reading of 76.3mpg.
+Toyota quotes a CO2 figure as low as 92g/km.
+And a WLTP combined cycle fuel reading of up to 68.8mpg.
 The Yaris is covered by a five-year, 100,000-mile warranty and buyers also get five years of pan-European roadside breakdown assistance, a three year paint warranty and twelve years of anti-perforation cover.
 And extended warranty can be bought at extra price as part of a package that includes free MOTs and extended roadside assistance cover.
 There's a dedicated 'MyT' app that allows you to book a service online using your 'phone.
 And Toyota has a 'Fixed Price Servicing' plan, so you'll know in advance exactly how much any work will cost before you check into a dealer.

 The Toyota Yaris always used to be one of those cars that grew on you - it didn't have the force of personality to impress you with sheer showroom wow factor.
 The latest model ups its game quite markedly in that regard.
 Don't for one moment think that Toyota has given into superficiality, favouring style over substance.
 This is fundamentally better product and its hybrid engine will be a big draw.
 Electrified technology makes a lot of sense for a supermini buyer and this car leads its field in that regard.
 None of this will impress the enthusiast magazines or interest those who pore over 0-62mph times or wax lyrical about handling adjustability.
 But what the Yaris lacks at the ragged edge on a Welsh mountain road, it more than makes up for in everyday use.
 Put down the car magazines, ask yourself what you really need a supermini for and then see if this Yaris doesn't tick every single box.